msa-em/stem-transfer-of-information/04_pixelated_ssb.md

 - (traditional) SSB [@10.1016/j.ultramic.2014.09.013], sums the phase information in one of the "double-overlap" regions to obtain an average estimate of the sample phase
   - This only works in the absence of probe aberrations and will be omitted in this work.
 - (phase-compensated) SSB [@10.1016/j.ultramic.2016.09.002], uses @ssb_gamma_eq to perform multiplicative deconvolution, thus "flattening" the phase in the "double" and "triple" overlap regions before summing to obtain a more robust estimate of the sample phase.
-- OBF [@10.1016/j.ultramic.2020.113133], uses the same multiplicative deconvolution idea, albeit using a signal-to-noise optimising normalization.
+- OBF [@10.1016/j.ultramic.2020.113133], uses the same multiplicative deconvolution idea, albeit using a signal-to-noise optimizing normalization weights.
-  - This is traditionally used with segmented detectors and we explore it in @segmented_ssb_page.
+  - This is traditionally used with segmented detectors and we explore it further in @segmented_ssb_page.
 - WDD [@10.1016/j.ultramic.2016.09.002], uses Wiener deconvolution to isolate the sample phase, after first casting the expected phase modulation in terms of the shifted [](wiki:Wigner_distribution_function).
-- tcBF [@10.1101/2024.04.22.590491], does not tradionally use deconvolution but we introduce a novel algorithm leveraging multiplicative deconvolution in @upsampled_ssb_page.
+- tcBF [@10.1101/2024.04.22.590491], does not traditionally use deconvolution but we introduce a novel algorithm leveraging multiplicative deconvolution in @upsampled_ssb_page.

 ## Phase Compensated SSB CTF

 In contrast to the detector response functions we have investigated so far, direct ptychography can utilize all the phase information in the complex-valued aperture-overlap function @ssb_gamma_eq.
-This suggests that its CTF is instead given by the non-zero regions of @ssb_gamma_eq, and thus given by:
+This suggests that its CTF is instead given by summing the non-zero regions of @ssb_gamma_eq, which yields:

 :::{math}
 :label: ssb_ctf_eq